 What Exactly is Fat?

 Fat is one of three macronutrients that make up the foods we eat.
-It gives the body energy to support cell growth, keep us warm, and protect the organs.
+It gives the body energy to support cell growth, keeps us warm, and protects the organs.
 Fat also helps with nutrient absorption and hormone production.
 There are three categories of fat: saturated, trans, and unsaturated.
 Each type differs chemically and physically, but all fat has 9 calories per gram, which is more than twice as many calories as carbohydrates and protein.

 Saturated fat is solid at room temperature.
 It is typically labeled as unhealthy, but many foods contain it, like pork, beef, dairy products, fried foods, and baked goods.
 Saturated fat has a negative impact on cholesterol levels, which has been shown to increase your risk of heart disease.
 The Dietary Guidelines for Americans recommend eating less than 10% of your daily calories from saturated fat.